-In music a prelude is a kind of musical form that can be structured or free but nonetheless provides a way to prepare the listener for something more complex and important.
+In music, a prelude is a kind of musical form that can be structured or free but nonetheless provides a way to prepare the listener for something more complex and important.
 The same can be said of an overture.
 Which label to use is a matter of scale and since the scope of this book is less like an opera more like a Bach fugue let this be my prelude to a topic that is indeed important and it does indeed need some preparation.

 Energy is fundamental to human survival and prosperity.
 It has been and always will be.
 It is a good thing that countries, who historically have lived in poverty and been ruled by leaders unwilling or unable to improve living conditions, have now finally started to grow economically.
-But, for all of us, the quality of life we experience depends on the kind of energy we use and how we regulate it.
-Coal is still the dominant energy source and why that needs to change is what this book is about.
+But the quality of life we experience depends on the kind of energy we use and how we regulate it.
+Coal is the dominant energy source and why that needs to change is what this book is about.

 We are faced with a challenge as a human race.
-Evidence reveals that we have been too busy using the planet’s resources to notice we have gone too far.
+Indisputable evidence reveals that we have been too busy using the planet’s resources to notice we have gone too far.
 Technology has given us toys that consume enormous amounts of electricity and fossil fuels.
 We have grown accustomed to abundant energy.
 Most people don’t even question where their electricity comes from let alone what energy is best for the environment.
 When the question does come up there is little awareness of the actual energy mix.

-In order for wind and solar to take on the role of replacing coal it would require more raw materials than are available worldwide8.
+In order for wind and solar to take on the role of replacing coal it would require more raw materials than are available worldwide0-8.
 Also, natural gas has been known to leak.
-Being a much stronger green house gas it only takes a 4% leakage rate9 to equal the CO2 emissions of coal.
+Being a much stronger green house gas it only takes a 4% leakage rate0-9 to equal the CO2 emissions of coal.

-Refurbishing11 reactors is really a complete upgrade, easily doubling their lifespan but also improving efficiency, the physics and the chemistry.
+Refurbishing0-11 reactors is really a complete upgrade, easily doubling their lifespan but also improving efficiency, the physics and the chemistry.
 No other energy source gets so thoroughly scrutinized.
 As a result they are the safest and cleanest long-lasting energy sources available.
 One big advantage is that their power easily equals that of coal making our quest for an end to coal achievable.
 The remaining question is whether it will be cost competitive.
 The thinking process that manifests in very real negative results is “fear” of radiation which results in an overburdened industry that is far more expensive than it needs to be.
 Fortunately the new companies have well understood this challenge and expect to build new reactors cheaper than coal.

 The Dalai Lama, James Hansen and countless scientists who support nuclear energy indicate that acceptance is a matter of education.
 Once we get over the irrational fears of radiation and false connections to nuclear weapons we can then consider how nuclear energy can make a better future.